HomeDing/homeding.github.io/sensors/sensors.md

 There is a very specific example that shows how to use the HomeDing and the [Radio library](https://github.com/mathertel/Radio) to build a full functional radio that can be controlled by some local input but also from remote.

 :::sensor si4721
-The **si4721** is a FM Transiever that can receive and send FM Audio.
+The **si4721** is a FM Transceiver that can receive and send FM Audio.

 The [Radio Element](/elements/radio.md) is available as an experimental implementation in the DevDing example using the Arduino Radio library supporting only receiving mode.
 :::